A glass container with pothos clippings.

 Pushing my finger into soil to make room for the plant.

-Water well initially to prevent transplant shock then let the soil dry out a bit between waterings.
-The babies will take some time adjusting to soil so go easy while the new root system is established.
+Water well at first to prevent transplant shock, then let the soil dry slightly between waterings.
+The young plants will take a little time to adjust, so go easy while their root systems strengthen.

 Tip: Plant 2-3 cuttings or propagated plants in one pot for a faster, fuller plant.

-Your newly propagated pothos will take some time to adjust to life in the soil.
-Keep the soil moist but not soaked as they develop roots and anchor in.
-Water whenever the top few inches feel dry for more information visit my How Often Should I Water a Pothos Plant? post.
-Bright, indirect light is best – these trailing vines don’t love direct sun scorch.
+Your newly propagated pothos will need a little time to adjust to life in soil.
+Keep the soil moist but not soaked while the roots develop and anchor in.
+Water whenever the top inch or two feels dry.
+For more details, visit my post on how often to water a pothos plant.

 Watering a pothos plant with a white watering can.

-Consider using a rooting hormone powder or gel (like RootBoost) before planting cuttings.
-The hormones help speed up the propagation process by boosting root development.
-Just dip the stem and the root node into the powder before placing it into soil or water.
-It triggers quicker cell growth for faster roots!
-Follow the product instructions for the exact dosage.
+Consider using a rooting hormone powder or gel such as RootBoost before planting.
+It can speed up the process by stimulating root development.
+Dip the stem and node into the powder, then place the cutting in soil or water.
+Always follow the product instructions for the best results.

-Mist your cuttings and keep the soil or water fresh.
-If they start looking wonky, step up how often you change the water or amend the soil.
-Oh and don’t freak out if early leaves yellow and drop – the plant is using up stored energy to focus on rooting in their new environment.
+Mist your cuttings occasionally and keep the soil or water fresh.
+If they start looking a little tired, refresh the water or lightly amend the soil.
+And don't panic if a few early leaves yellow and drop.
+The plant is simply redirecting its stored energy toward growing new, healthy roots.

 If your pothos cuttings are struggling to root, diagnose the issue using this at-a-glance table explaining the 7 most common causes of propagation failure, and actionable solutions.